Trip Overview

 Day 9

 Today is the day we will make our way over Thorong La Pass!
 We will start well before dark to beat any incoming wind and weather.
 The push to the pass is a challenging one, which only makes it that much more rewarding.
 Just wait until you see the prayer flags that mark the high point- it is an incredible feeling!
-Once we get to the pass, we will descent almost 6000 ft of amazing singletrack all the way to Muktinath.
+Once we get to the pass, we will descend almost 6000 ft of amazing singletrack all the way to Muktinath.

 Accommodations: Tea House